AdobeDocs/campaign-standard.en/help/reporting/using/troubleshooting.md

 You can find in this section common questions related to Dynamic reporting.

-## For Unique opens and Unique clicks, the count in the aggregate row is not matching the ones in individual Rows
+## For Unique opens and Unique clicks, the count in the aggregate row is not matching the ones in individual rows

-This is an expected behaviour.
+This is an expected behavior.
-We can take the following example to explain this behaviour.
+We can take the following example to explain this behavior.

 An email is sent to profiles P1 and P2.

-P1 opens the email two times on the first day and then tree times on the second day.
+P1 opens the email twice on the first day and then tree times on the second day.

 Whereas, P2 opens the email once on the first day and doesn't reopen it in the following days.
 Here is a visual representation of the profiles' interaction with the sent email: